 - hold the fellowship concurrently with an honorary appointment as a Visitor to the University; and

 - deliver a public lecture/performance and departmental/school seminar/postgraduate workshop at the University during the fellowship.

-Successful recipients are required to forward a fellowship report on the success and benefits of the fellowship to the Macgeorge Bequest Committee of Management through the Executive Officer.
+Successful recipients are required to forward a fellowship report on the success and benefits of the fellowship to the Macgeorge Bequest Committee of Management through the Committee Secretary.

 Applications may be made for honorary fellowships where honorary fellows are provided with short-term residence at Macgeorge House but no contribution to travel fares and living expenses.
 Successful honorary fellows are not required to deliver a public lecture/performance.

-Macgeorge Fellowships and Honorary Fellowships are awarded by the Macgeorge Bequest Committee of Management which meets quarterly.
+Macgeorge Fellowships and Honorary Fellowships are awarded by the Macgeorge Bequest Committee of Management.

 Individual applications are not accepted.
 All applications must be submitted through the relevant school/department/faculty.

 Macgeorge Fellowships are awarded by the Macgeorge Bequest Committee of Management which meets quarterly.
 Schools/Departments are asked to read the guidelines and complete an application and submit it to firstname.lastname@example.org by the due date.

 Applications for July 2023 - June 2024 are due by 5:00pm on Monday, 5 September 2022

 2. MACGEORGE SPEAKER/PERFORMER AWARDS